information

 Step 1: Enter Your Account Number

-Enter your water/sewer/stormwater account number on Line 5, Row A. Your account number is optional, but it is handy to include in case you need to contact the City about your account or if you are managing rate charges from multiple accounts.
+Enter your water/sewer/stormwater account number on Line 5, Column A. Your account number is optional, but it is handy to include in case you need to contact the City about your account or if you are managing rate charges from multiple accounts.

 Step 2: Determine Your Net Total Flow